IvanVSmirnov/pgfreeze-qemu/README.md

 How to install
 ================================================================================

-# Copy script pgfreeze-qemu.sh to qemu guest agent fsfreeze-hook directory.
+#.
+Copy script pgfreeze-qemu.sh to qemu guest agent fsfreeze-hook directory.
 By default, it should be /etc/qemu/fsfreeze-hook/.
 See 'man qemu-ga'
-# Enable fsfreeze-hook.
-Qemu guest agent should be running with option "-F"
+#.
+Enable fsfreeze-hook.
+Qemu guest agent should be running with option "-F".